What Is Cloud Hosting?

 First and foremost, you should consider using cloud hosting for any website or application that must run at all times.
 Since your project will be powered by several virtual servers at the same time, it will be accessible even if one of those virtual servers fails.

 Additionally, cloud hosting is a great option for projects with unpredictable resource utilization.
-Since the cloud is an elastic hosting solution, you can provision additional processing power when it is needed and scale back when things return to normal.
-Doing so will save you money since you will only be paying for the computing resources that you have actually used instead of having to buy expensive hardware that is capable of handling your highest possible computing load.
+Since the cloud is an elastic hosting solution, you can provide additional processing power when it is needed and scale back when things return to normal.
+Doing so will save you money since you will only be paying for the computing resources that you have used instead of having to buy expensive hardware that is capable of handling your highest possible computing load.

 Cloud hosting is also a prime hosting candidate if your project is too demanding for a single server to handle.
 Large websites such as social networks or video-sharing platforms may struggle to run smoothly on a single server no matter how powerful it is.
-Also, if your project is very resource-intensive to begin with, a cloud-powered solution might be the best fit due to the cloud’s ability to scale up its resources indefinitely.
+Also, if your project is very resource-intensive, to begin with, a cloud-powered solution might be the best fit due to the cloud’s ability to scale up its resources indefinitely.

 The cloud may not be the best hosting solution for you if you need to store confidential information.
 This is because cloud hosting is generally less secure when compared to dedicated and colocation hosting.
 You can work around this issue by opting for a private cloud.
 Alternatively, you can go with a hybrid cloud solution where you use a public cloud for information processing and a dedicated server or a VPS for data storage.